dewanshiPaul/Smart-Advertising/README.md

 - Error axios: This is mostly when your face is not properly located in the webcam section.
 Try to place your face properly.

 ## Future Scope
-This idea can be implemented to various other to web apps to allow proper advertising with more parameters like race or emotions to make advertisements more segregatable and shown to targeted audiences.
+This idea can be implemented to various other to web apps to allow proper advertising with more parameters like race, gender or emotions to make advertisements more segregatable and shown to targeted audiences.

 ## Tools and Languages Used
 <p float="left">